 Why the gig economy matters to brands

 The gig economy is affecting a diverse range of industries and is changing the way organisations have sought talent and built teams for decades.
-Marketing is no exception, and so knowing what the gig economy means for brands and their marketing teams is a pre-requisite to success in 2018.
+Marketing is no exception, and so knowing what the it means for brands and their marketing teams is a pre-requisite to success in 2018.

 What is the gig economy?

-The term ‘gig economy’ has entered common parlance in recent years, but many do not give due course to analysing its many definitions.
+The term ‘gig economy’ has entered common parlance in recent years, but many don’t understand its many definitions.